UCLALibrary/SLDP_ARK_mint/README.md

 * Generate noid
 ```
 run 'python sinai_work_page_ark.py' in terminal. you will be prompted for:
-1. The directory name for the files
-2. The path to the works.csv file
+1. The directory name for the files, including the works.csv file
-3. The ARK shoulder
+2. The ARK shoulder
-4. EZID login credientials
+3. EZID login credientials

 the parent ark input and new item ark will be added to the existing columns.
 ```